VinceSMC/sandbox/guidelines/01-structures.md

 <a id="overall-direction"></a>
 <br>**Overall Direction**

-Structures should feel handcrafted, game-like, and designed around their purpose.
-Each building should have its own identity without looking disconnected from the rest of the Spawn.
+We are looking for stylized, fairytale-like structures with a clear, game-like appearance.
+The overall forms should be simple and easy to read while still having strong character.
+We prefer memorable silhouettes, exaggerated proportions, asymmetrical layouts, layered roofs, unusual angles, overhangs, towers, chimneys, and curved sections.
+Each structure should have its own identity rather than feeling like a variation of the same building.

+<br>Detail should mainly come from the structure’s shape and construction, not heavy gradients, artificial shading, or excessive block variation.
+Depth should instead be created through elements such as recessed walls, beams, trims, roof layers, balconies, and supports.

 > TL;DR: Strong shapes first, meaningful details second, and surface texture last.